Eligibility Requirements for Traffic School in California

 Still Have Questions?

 We have a team of customer support representatives who can answer any questions you may have throughout the traffic school course.
-And since they are available 24/7, there is always someone there to assist you.
+And since they are available 7 days a week, there is always someone there to assist you.